arxanas/blog/_i18n/en/about.md

-I am a software engineer in the Seattle area who builds highly scalable developer tooling.
+I'm Waleed Khan, a software engineer in the Seattle area who builds highly scalable developer tooling.
 I'm currently employed full-time to do so, and I am also working on developer tooling projects such as [git-branchless](https://github.com/arxanas/git-branchless).
 How to reach me:

 * Email me: [me@waleedkhan.name](mailto:me@waleedkhan.name)
 * Follow me on Twitter: [@arxanas](https://twitter.com/arxanas)